malteschmitz/WhileInterpreter/README.md

 ## Running

-You can the example code in `mult.whl` with
+You can run the example code in `mult.whl` with

 ```
 java -cp target/classes Main mult.whl